springtestdbunit/spring-test-dbunit/README.md

 See the Spring JavaDocs for details of the standard listeners.

-In order to access the database, Spring DBUnit requires a bean to be registered in you test context XML file.
-By default a bean named or can be used (see the Advanced Configuration section below if you need to use another name).
+In order to access the database, Spring DBUnit requires a bean to be registered in your test context.
+By default a bean named `dbUnitDatabaseConnection` or `dataSource` can be used (see the Advanced Configuration section below if you need to use another name).
 The bean can reference either a `IDatabaseConnection` or more typically a standard Java `DataSource`.
-Here is a typical configuration for accessing an in-memory hypersonic database:
+Here is a typical XML configuration for accessing an in-memory hypersonic database:

     <bean id="dataSource" class="org.springframework.jdbc.datasource.DriverManagerDataSource">
     	<property name="driverClassName" value="org.hsqldb.jdbcDriver" />